samisbakedham/finn/doc/intro.md

 This section elaborates on the building of transactions by discussing how change is introduced and the requirement for range proofs so all values are proven to be non-negative.
-Neither of these are absolutely required to understand Mimblewimble and MWC, so if you're in a hurry, feel free to jump straight to [Putting It All Together](#putting-it-all-together).
+Neither of these are absolutely required to understand Mimblewimble and finn, so if you're in a hurry, feel free to jump straight to [Putting It All Together](#putting-it-all-together).

 ##### Change